Our Research

 Does Maryland have good online colleges and universities?

 It depends.
 At the bachelor’s degree level, Maryland’s online programs are relatively limited compared to the options in other states, and they are not particularly affordable.
 At the graduate level, by contrast, Maryland is home to some of the top online programs in the country, as ranked by U.S. News & World Report.
 For instance, Johns Hopkins University, one of the most prestigious universities in the country, ranks in the top five nationally for a range of technology and engineering online master’s degrees.
-University of Maryland holds the No. 1 spot for Online MBA in Marketing and is also ranked highly in other business and engineering online degree programs.
+Also, University of Maryland holds the No. 6 spot for Online MBA in Marketing and is ranked highly in several other online business and engineering degree programs.

 Do online college credits in Maryland cost more than in-person classes?